Expectations for All Employees

-Under the supervision of Management, specifically the Director of Recordkeeping and Chief Compliance Officer, this position manages client relationships and daily valued plans using MVP’s recordkeeping system along with other custodian websites and Workflow software.
+Under the supervision of Management, specifically the Director of Recordkeeping and Chief Compliance Officer, this position performs and analyzes results of all plan compliance testing/calculations using MVP’s compliance system along with other custodian websites and Workflow software.
 Independent judgment is required to plan, prioritize, and organize the workload within a fast-paced, deadline-driven environment.

 - Receive and review census data; determine eligibility, vesting, HCE/key employee status, etc.

 - Calculate and analyze employer contribution scenarios to maximize employer funding dollars and objectives using safe harbor, matching, profit sharing, QNECs, etc.

 - Perform all required compliance testing including ADP/ACP testing, coverage testing, 402(g), 415, 414(s), 401(a)(4), top heavy, etc.

 - Identify, analyze, and calculate proper correction methods using EPCRS principles and methods